 MCCASKILL APPLAUDS RURAL BROADBAND GRANTS FOR MISSOURI

-"After last week's forum, it is clear how important increasing broadband access is to Missouri's rural communities.
+"It's clear how important increasing broadband access is to Missouri's rural communities.
 Broadband Internet means jobs and economic development, as well as great improvements in healthcare, public safety, and education.
 This investment from the stimulus funds will help boost businesses and communities in rural Missouri," McCaskill said.

 In a world where businesses are increasingly relying on the Internet to bring new levels of efficiency and creativity to their business models, some areas of the United States are falling behind due to unavailability of high-speed Internet.
 In 32 counties in Missouri, more than 50 percent of households do not have high-speed broadband (4 mbps broadband ability).
 For each percentage point increase in the availability of broadband Internet nationwide, the economy will see 300,000 new private sector jobs added.

 According to the United States Department of Agriculture, the following Missouri organizations will receive funding: